rcoodey/Pilarm/README.md

   * In the JSON formatted text search for the "label" with name "Pilarm", just before this should be the "id"
   * Save this id for later use in the Pilarm Server config

-## PilarmServer.py

-If you're not on the main na shard, you might need to edit the URL in the PilarmServer.conf to reflect this, rather than using https://graph.api.smartthings.com/

 ## Getting started with Raspberry Pi
 There is a lot of information out there about setting up a Raspberry Pi, so just a few high level details here.